FedorIvanov37/SVFE-IPC-Monitoring/README.md

 * Network interruptions
 * Internal problem with the application process

+Typical symptoms for IPC problems are:

+* Many unexpected declines on production
+* SV does not answer PSP in time.
+On the PSP side transactions are getting the decline "Communication problem"
+* SV answer with decline code 68 Timeout (F39 in logs = 68)
+* Abnormal network activity, SV don't answer long time, then put batch of responses in short period

 So, in case when you see the problem with stuck messages check the following:

+* Transactions approval rate.
+First we need to determine is the problem still active or not.
 * System resource availability - RAM, CPU, etc
 * Database availability and response time, running jobs, deadlocks
 * Network connections and response time
 * Few last system changes which would increase system response time

 ## About